full control of your digital advertising. Try Free for 14 Days

 Ad tech is often confused with marketing technology, as the two industries intersect.
 Some people see advertising as part of an overall marketing strategy, and in a broad sense, it is.
 In a narrower sense, there is a difference between marketing and advertising.

 Both marketing and advertising are promotional activities.
-Yet, advertising mostly implies sponsored content, so the brand always pays for placing their ads on any channel, whether it is another website, social media, or connected TV.
+Yet advertising mostly means sponsored content, so the brand always pays to place its ads on any channel, whether another website, social media, or connected TV.

 Marketing is more about the holistic approach to promotion.
 Marketing starts with defining your unique selling proposition, buyer personas, and right channels where you'll promote your product/services.
 The major goal here is to learn your audience, deliver the right message, and bring more leads to your sales team.
 The marketing strategy includes a mix of activities, one of which is advertising.